AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/integrating/experience-fragments-target.md

 * When editing the activity in Adobe Target, the URL is pointing to localhost.
 Work around this by setting the AEM externalizer to the correct URL.
 -->

-## Exportieren eines Experience Fragments in Adobe Target {#exporting-an-experience-fragment-to-adobe-target}
+## Ein Experience Fragment nach Adobe Target exportieren {#exporting-an-experience-fragment-to-adobe-target}

 >[!CAUTION]
 >